 Certain facts seem to confirm my viral theory.
-Today, everybody agrees that cervical cancer is induced by a transmissible papillomavirus.
+Today, everybody agrees that cervical cancer is induced by

+Figure 5: It may be possible to correct any defect by a complete clone of the missing part. a transmissible papillomavirus.
 While, in the animal world, a facial cancer of the Tasmanian Devil in Australia is transmissible and epidemic.
 These facts are in favour of the existence of a transmissible 'germ' responsible of inducing a cancer and sensible to specific antibodies as are any other germs.